lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 ## Graphical data exploration

-To make graphical data visulisations, we will be using `ggplot`  library.
+To make graphical data visualisations, we will be using `ggplot`  library.

 ~~~